What is Integration Testing? Definition, How-to, Examples

 The concept of “low” vs “high” here refers to the position of the software component in the system hierarchy when performing integration testing.

-When referring to "low-level”, we are talking about the very basic building blocks of the software, performing the most fundamental and basic tasks in the system.
+When referring to low-level component, we are talking about the very basic building blocks of the software, performing the most fundamental and basic tasks in the system.
 They are basic data structures or simple functions that perform a specific and low-impact task in the software.

-On the other hand, when referring to “high-level”, we are talking about the most comprehensive and complex components of the system, representing the complete system behavior.
+When referring to high-level component, we are talking about the most comprehensive and complex components of the system, representing the complete system behavior.
 They tend to perform more abstract and far-reaching tasks such as data processing, data management, or tasks involving complex encryption and security mechanisms.
 If these high-level modules are buggy, the entire system is put at risk.

 You can have a look at the table below to better understand the differences between the two types of components, and examples for them in the context of an eCommerce website: